imaspons/Getting-and-Cleaning-Data-Course-Project/CODEBOOK.md

+### CODE BOOK

 The run_analysis.R script performs the data preparation and then followed by the 5 steps required as described in the course project’s definition.

 Assign each data to variables